Oceanside Personal Injury

 The statute of limitations

 The law of personal injury is incredibly complex.
-The El Dabe Law Firm provides comprehensive and professional legal services to victims of accidents in Oceanside and throughout California.
+The El Dabe Ritter Trial Lawyers provides comprehensive and professional legal services to victims of accidents in Oceanside and throughout California.
 Our efforts are concentrated solely on the law of personal injury.
 Our clients obtain the benefits of our personal injury law experience and skills after they’ve suffered serious but preventable injuries through the carelessness and negligence of somebody else.
 Throughout the years, we’ve developed a highly respected reputation from thorough preparation of our cases and aggressive advocacy.
 We protect the families and futures of the victims of car, motorcycle, truck, bicycle and pedestrian accidents.

 There’s no law that requires you to cooperate with the insurer of the person who turned your life and finances upside down.
 You don’t have to give a recorded statement that the insurance adjuster wants so he can use it against you in the future.
 Don’t give up your rights.
-Protect them, and call the El Dabe Law Firm at 888-544-2136 right after any accident.
+Protect them, and call the El Dabe Ritter Trial Lawyers at 888-544-2136 right after any accident.
 We’ll take every legal step to protect your rights and maximize the compensation that you receive for your injuries.